zhangzhang10/solution-navigator/storage_mem_extension/RDD-Cache-K-Means-User-Guide.md

-## Configurare HW
+## Configurare Hardware
-   Directories exposing DCPMM hardware on each socket.
+Directories exposing Optane PMem hardware on each socket.
 For example, on a two socket system the mounted DCPMM directories should appear as /mnt/pmem0 and /mnt/pmem1.
-Correctly installed DCPMM must be formatted and mounted on every cluster worker node.
+Correctly installed Optane PMem must be formatted and mounted on every cluster worker node.

       // use impctl command to show topology and dimm info of DCPM impctl show -topology